 I also made the Blanched Baby Spinach with Sesame Sauce, Spring Fried Rice with Asparagus and Cilantro, Mushu Vegetable “Burritos,” and Warming Vegetable Pho.

 The Blanched Baby Spinach with Sesame Sauce was so easy to make and so flavorful.
-Evan usually isn’t a fan of cooked spinach, but he enjoyed this dish.
-The spinach and shredded carrots are blanched just long enough to cook briefly, then rinsed and squeezed of excess moisture.
-The vegetables are then tossed in a lightly seasoned soy sesame sauce.
-It can be made a day ahead of time for easy serving.
+It can even be made a day in advance for easy serving.
+The spinach and shredded carrots are blanched just long enough to cook briefly, then tossed in a lightly seasoned soy sesame sauce.

 The Spring Fried Rice with Asparagus and Cilantro is perfect for a weeknight meal.
-Just make sure you have already prepped white rice in the refrigerator.
-The flavors were exact on this recipe (and actually all the ones I tried) and I didn’t need to change a thing.
 Pieces of asparagus, garlic, shallots, and chilies are tossed with cooked white rice and seasoned with cilantro and soy sauce.
-Claire especially loved the asparagus.

 Curried Vegetable Turnovers